-INPUTS ACTIVITIES ACTIVITIES OUTPUTS SHORT-TERM What we do Who we serve Outcomes Out-reach Staff Engage Youth on the Street Street or Homeless Youth Number and Percent of Youth Contacted by Staff
+INPUTS ACTIVITIES ACTIVITIES OUTPUTS SHORT-TERM What we do Who we serve Outcomes Resource Invested Shelter Provided Target Population Services Number and Percent of Youth in Shelter Number and Percent of Youth in shelter

 Project Sustainability Plan

 Applicants must propose a plan for project sustainability after the period of federal funding ends.
 Grantees are expected to sustain key elements of their grant projects, e.g., strategies or services and interventions, which have been effective in improving practices and outcomes.